SciTools/iris/docs/src/userguide/merge_and_concat.rst

 **Merging Duplicate Cubes**

-The Iris load process does not merge duplicate cubes (two or more identical cubes in the input cubes) by default.
+The Iris merge process does not merge duplicate cubes (two or more identical cubes in the input cubes) by default.
 This behaviour can be changed by setting the ``unique`` keyword argument to :meth:`~iris.cube.CubeList.merge` to ``False``.